ncapps/head-first-design-patterns-javascript/README.md

 - Macro commands are a simple extension of Command that allow multiple commands to be invoked
 - Commands are typically "dumb" and delegate implementation to a receiver
 - Command can be used to implement logging systems

+## Adapter and Facade Summary

+- Use an Adapter when you need to use an existing class and it's interface is not the one you need
+- Use a facade when you need to simplify and unify a large interface or complex set of interfaces
+- An Adapter changes an interface into one a client expects
+- A facade decouples a client from a complex subsystem
+- An Adapter wraps an object to change its interface, a Decorator wraps an object to add new behaviors and responsibilities, and a Facade wraps a set of objects to simplify